RayCharles/F-Framework/README.markdown

 *All fields are required!*

-**User Authorization Levels**
+**User Authorization Levels:**
 +  0: God level - Can access everything everywhere.
 (Only for developers)
 +  1: Administrator - The highest possible user level.
 Similar to 'God level'
 +  2: Editor - Can create everything.
 Can edit everything.
 Can delete posts.
 +  3: Author - Can create posts, tags, cats, pages, comments.
 Upload files.
 +  4: Contributor - Can comment, post in forum.
 +  5: Subscriber - Can read private contents.